Alluxio/alluxio/docs/en/Running-Alluxio-on-Mesos.md

 #### Deploy with Alluxio already installed on all Mesos nodes

 1. Install Alluxio on all Mesos nodes.
 The remaining steps should be performed from an Alluxio installation
-2. Set the configuration property "alluxio.integration.mesos.alluxio.jar.url" to "LOCAL"
+2. Set the configuration property `alluxio.integration.mesos.alluxio.jar.url` to `LOCAL`
-3. Set the configuration property "alluxio.home" to the path where Alluxio is installed on the Mesos nodes
+3. Set the configuration property `alluxio.home` to the path where Alluxio is installed on the Mesos nodes
 4. Launch the Alluxio Mesos framework

 {% include Running-Alluxio-on-Mesos/alluxio-mesos.md %}